-We often give a simple home made gift or a bag of specialty coffee (we do live in Washington State) to Blake’s family members.
+We often give a simple home made gift or a bag of specialty coffee (we do live in Washington State) to my husband’s family members.
 Of course, shipping is crazy so we’ve also been known to send gift cards to the movies or a coffee place.

 We do enjoy Black Friday shopping!
 When the kids were younger, we found excellent deals this way.

 I am thinking of making a ‘crunchy’ gift for my husband’s co-workers this year.
 Only because he has told them I make my own deodorant and calls me his ‘hippie wife’!
 I do want it to be something they’ll actually use so I’m thinking of sewing up some flax seed bags!